H1-B Deemed Export Certification

 Requirements and workflow related to H1-B Export Certification.

-The Export Administration Regulations (EAR) and the International Traffic in Arms Regulations (ITAR) require US citizens to seek and receive US Government approval before releasing regulated technology or technical data identified on US export control lists to foreign nationals in the US.
-Under both the EAR and ITAR, the release of regulated export control-listed technology or technical data to foreign nationals in the US is deemed to be an export to that person’s country or countries of nationality.
-Significant civil and criminal penalties apply to the unauthorized release of regulated export control-listed technology or technical data to foreign nationals in the US.
+This certification requirement implements laws presently set forth in both the Export Administration Regulations (EAR – civil applications) and the International Traffic in Arms Regulations (ITAR – defense applications).
+These laws mandate that US Persons, including universities, seek and receive US Government approval before releasing export controlled technology identified on US export control lists to foreign nationals in the US.
+Under both the EAR and ITAR, the transfer of export controlled technology to a foreign national in the US is considered an export, specifically a “deemed export”, to the foreign national’s country or countries of citizenship.
+Significant civil and criminal penalties apply to the unauthorized release of export controlled technology on US export control lists to foreign nationals in the US.

 H1-B Deemed Export Questionnaire

-The H1-B workflow process for export control is described at Section 3.6.3 and Section 6 of Bechtel's H1-B Process Overview.
+The H1-B workflow process for export control is described at Section 3.6 and Section 6 of Bechtel's H1-B Process Overview.
 As Bechtel oversees the H1-B workflow, all workflow process questions should be addressed to Bechtel H1-B staff.
 Stanford's Export Control Officer is available to provide export control technology assessments and to provide guidance on Questionnaire content.